Jpe230/SonicPad-Debian/docs/flashing.md

  ⚠️ Should you ever need to go back to the official Creality firmware, images can be found in the [CrealityOfficial/Creality_Sonic_Pad_Firmware](https://github.com/CrealityOfficial/Creality_Sonic_Pad_Firmware/) repository ⚠️

+[A 2 minute video tutorial](https://www.youtube.com/watch?v=W4cSQND8eSM) is available for those who want a more visual approach.

 ## Prerequisites:
 - A computer running Windows/MacOS/Ubuntu
 - USB-A Male to USB-A Male Cable